-Writing letters may feel like an old-fashioned nuance but it is also a great way to say things that you feel you can’t say out loud.
-Of course, you have to remain sensitive to the feelings of your loved one but by telling them honestly how you feel, it is a constructive way in which to gain their trust than to keep plastering on a supportive role all the time.
-Allowing them to speak how they feel will be difficult to hear but remember they need to voice their concerns, their fears, and their thoughts in order to achieve a better sense of well-being.
+Writing letters may feel like an old-fashioned nuance, but it is also a great way to say things that you feel you can’t say out loud.
+Of course, you have to remain sensitive to the feelings of your loved one but, by telling them honestly how you feel, it is a constructive way in which to gain their trust rather than to keep plastering on a supportive role all the time.
+Allowing them to speak how they feel will be difficult to hear, but remember they need to voice their concerns, their fears, and their thoughts in order to achieve a better sense of well-being.
 By letting them write down their feelings it is a sensible way to bridge the conversation that can be otherwise demanding.

-While it is absolutely challenging and complicated coming to terms with a chronic or progressive illness and becoming a carer, it must also be recognised as a blessing.
-It can be considered so because it is you who is being entrusted to take care of your loved one, it is ultimately your responsibility to give them the best quality of life so by identifying the positive, you can breed this behaviour into those around you.
-Find reasons to smile, to feel the benefit of the closeness you now achieve with your loved one but don’t be afraid to seek help when needed.
-Speaking from experience the traumatic memories will fade if you choose to find the good in the time you’ve spent together and sought the good out of an otherwise overwhelming situation.
+While it is absolutely challenging and complicated to come to terms with a chronic or progressive illness and becoming a carer, it must also be recognised as a blessing.
+It can be considered so because it is you who is being entrusted to take care of your loved one, it is ultimately your responsibility to give them the best quality of life so, by identifying the positive, you can breed this behaviour into those around you.
+Find reasons to smile, to feel the benefit of the closeness you now achieve with your loved one, but don’t be afraid to seek help when needed.
+Speaking from experience, the traumatic memories will fade if you choose to find the good in the time you’ve spent together and sought the good out of an otherwise overwhelming situation.